 - Education Act 1996/2002

-Public Interest - It is necessary for us to gather and share some personal information in order to exercise the Council's authority to carry out tasks in the public interest such as ensuring equal opportunity and treatment and ensuring and reporting on the provision of education.
+Public Interest - It is necessary for us to gather and share some personal information in order to exercise the Council's authority to carry out tasks in the public interest.
+This could include ensuring equal opportunity and treatment and ensuring and reporting on the provision of education.

 Access to other services and provisions from the Powys County Council ALN Department - It is necessary that you provide your consent for a referral to request support and in order to progress this request it will be necessary that we process your personal information.
 The legal basis for processing this information is in order to fulfil legal obligation of our statutory duties and to undertake tasks in the public interest.